100th Anniversary of Women's Dipsea Hike on April 21, 2018

 1922 Women's Dipsea Hike

-The women-only tribute walk is tentatively scheduled to begin at 9 a.m. in Old Mill Park in Mill Valley and end at approximately noon in Stinson Beach State Park.
+The tribute walk is tentatively scheduled to begin at 9 a.m. in Old Mill Park in Mill Valley and end at approximately noon in Stinson Beach State Park.
 A celebratory catered lunch – which will be limited to 150 registrants – will follow in the Stinson Beach Community Center.

 Participants will be encouraged to wear period costumes from 1918 – when the first Women’s Dipsea Hike was staged.
 The walk registration fee will include the presentation of a women’s head scarf to each entrant on the morning of the event.